ahmadsolehin/Simple-Facebook-Login-Graph-API-JavaScript-SDK/README.md

 # Simple-Facebook-Login-Graph-API-JavaScript-SDK

-implement Facebook login using the JavaScript SDK working with the Graph API explorer and taking a look at the different permissions that we can request with the access token
+implement Facebook login using the JavaScript SDK working with the Graph API explorer different permissions that we can request with the access token

 # Simple-step